-- Remove the Battery Guard Interface Connector. - 2.
-Untape the spiral and spot tapes around the wires behind the connector. - 3.
-Locate the blunt cut signal wires with heat shrink in the end. - 4.
-Cut the heat shrink, strip the insulation. - 5.
-Use U-shape crimp and heat shrink when making the connection to the Third Party wiring.
-Do not solder the crimp.
+- 1. Remove the FPBG Interface Connector - 2.
+Undo the spiral and spot tapes around the wires behind the connector.
+Locate the blunt cut signal wires with heat shrink on the end - 3.
+Cut the heat shrink, strip the insulation - 4.
+Use a U-shape crimp and heat shrink when making the connection to the third party wiring.
+Do not solder the crimp